Skip to main content

 Portrait: Sadarnac in the 20th

 Sadarnac sits at 19 Rue Saint-Blaise in the 20th arrondissement, a neighbourhood that doesn't appear on most visitors' shortlists for fine dining but has steadily developed a small cluster of serious independent restaurants.
 That address matters for your decision: this is not a destination you end up at by accident.
-You go because you sought it out, which means the room skews toward people who know what they're doing , local regulars, food-literate visitors who've done research, and the kind of diner who finds the 8th arrondissement's performance-dining atmosphere a little exhausting.
+You go because you sought it out, which means the room skews toward people who know what they're doing, local regulars, food-literate visitors who've done research, the kind of diner who finds the 8th arrondissement's performance-dining atmosphere a little exhausting.

-The Michelin Plate designation , awarded in both 2024 and 2025 , signals cooking that inspires the inspectors' attention without yet reaching star level.
+The Michelin Plate designation, awarded in both 2024 and 2025, signals cooking that inspires the inspectors' attention without yet reaching star level.
 For practical purposes, that means you're likely getting technical discipline and ingredient quality that punches above the €€ price tier, without the ceremony and formality that Michelin star rooms tend to carry.
 Star Wine List added Sadarnac to its published selection in June 2024, which suggests the wine offering is also worth engaging with rather than treating as an afterthought.

 For returning visitors deciding what to try next: if your first visit was a direct dinner order, the weekend brunch or morning format is the natural second step.
-Modern cuisine restaurants at this price point in Paris tend to show a different side of their kitchen in daytime service , less pressure on the tasting-menu format, more flexibility in how a meal is constructed.
-The 20th-arrondissement setting reinforces that: the neighbourhood energy on a weekend morning is low-key in a way that the Marais or Saint-Germain simply isn't, and that context shapes how a meal at Sadarnac actually feels.
+Modern cuisine restaurants at this price point in Paris tend to show a different side of their kitchen in daytime service, less pressure on the tasting-menu format, more flexibility in how a meal is constructed.
+The 20th-arrondissement setting reinforces that: the neighbourhood energy on a weekend morning is low-key in a way that the Marais or Saint-Germain simply isn't, that context shapes how a meal at Sadarnac actually feels.

 For context on where Sadarnac fits in the broader French modern cuisine picture, restaurants like Mirazur in Menton and Flocons de Sel in Megève represent what the category looks like at its most decorated end.
-Sadarnac is not competing at that level , nor is it priced as if it is.
-Closer to home, Paris restaurants like Anona and Accents Table Bourse occupy a similar zone of serious-but-accessible modern cooking, and are worth considering as alternatives or additions to a Paris itinerary.
+Sadarnac is not competing at that level, nor is it priced as if it is.
+Closer to home, Paris restaurants like Anona and Accents Table Bourse occupy a similar zone of serious-but-accessible modern cooking, are worth considering as alternatives or additions to a Paris itinerary.
 If you're building out a broader Paris dining plan, our full Paris restaurants guide is the place to start.
 You can also browse our Paris hotels guide, Paris bars guide, Paris wineries guide, and Paris experiences guide for a fuller picture of the city.

-Other French modern cuisine restaurants worth knowing across the country include Troisgros in Ouches, Auberge de l'Ill in Illhaeusern, Bras in Laguiole, and Paul Bocuse in Collonges-au-Mont-d'Or , all operating at a different scale and price tier, but useful benchmarks for understanding the category.
+Other French modern cuisine restaurants worth knowing across the country include Troisgros in Ouches, Auberge de l'Ill in Illhaeusern, Bras in Laguiole, and Paul Bocuse in Collonges-au-Mont-d'Or, all operating at a different scale and price tier, but useful benchmarks for understanding the category.
 For international modern cuisine at its most technically ambitious, Frantzén in Stockholm and FZN by Björn Frantzén in Dubai set the outer edge of the format.

 Also worth tracking in Paris if Sadarnac is on your list: Amâlia, 114, Faubourg, Auberge de Montfleury, and Anona each represent distinct approaches to the Paris modern dining scene at varying price points.